Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Experiments

 Before presenting the detailed results, we highlight the main empirical findings that emerge consistently across all three applications.
-GAI delivers substantial improvements in point estimation accuracy, reducing MAPE by 50--75\% relative to the strongest benchmark in each setting.
+GAI delivers substantial improvements in point estimation accuracy, reducing MAPE relative to the strongest debiased benchmark (PPI++) by roughly 20--45\% in the vaccine and pricing studies and by 50--80\% in the census study.
 These gains translate into dramatic label savings: in most applications, GAI with the smallest primary sample outperforms Primary with the largest.
 Regarding inference, GAI's confidence intervals attain coverage at or above the nominal 95\% level in nearly every configuration, whereas PPI++ frequently undercovers (as low as 83\% in the census study).
 Despite this higher coverage, GAI's intervals are always better or at least comparable in width to those of PPI++.
-Decision quality follows the same pattern---GAI achieves the lowest decision error rates across all studies, often by a wide margin.
+Decision quality follows the same pattern---GAI achieves the lowest decision error rates among methods with valid coverage across all studies, often by a wide margin.
 In other words, GAI achieves substantially better coverage and decision quality without meaningful sacrifice in interval precision.
 The consistency of these findings across three diverse applications---spanning different auxiliary data formats, information structures, and prediction accuracy levels---demonstrates the broad applicability of our approach.